Azure/PSRule.Rules.Azure/docs/en/rules/Azure.VMSS.ZoneBalance.md

 - **Best-effort zone balance** - Attempt to scale-in/ out while maintaining balance across zones.
   If that is not possible, allow temporary imbalance so the scaling operation can complete.
-  On subsequent scale-out attempts, the scale set adds VMs to the zones needing more VMs to restore balance.
+  - On subsequent scale-out attempts, the scale set adds VMs to the zones needing more VMs to restore balance.
-  Similarly, on subsequent scale-in attempts, the scale set removes VMs from zones that have more VMs than required to restore balance.
+  - On subsequent scale-in attempts, the scale set removes VMs from zones that have more VMs than required to restore balance.
 - **Strict zone balance** - Only allow the scaling operation to continue if zone balanced can be maintained.
   If that is not possible, the scaling operation will fail.